reactiveui/ReactiveUI.Validation/README.md

     .DisposeWith(disposables);
 ```

-The simplest possible `IValidationTextFormatter<TOut>` implementation may look like this one.
+The simplest possible custom `IValidationTextFormatter<TOut>` implementation may look like this one.

 ```cs
 private class ConstFormatter : IValidationTextFormatter<string>